MostAwesomeDude/construct/docs/streaming.rst

 >>> d.build(b"Z")
 b'\x00\x00\x00\x00\x00\x00\x00\x00Z'

-Peek parses a field but restores the stream position afterwards (it does peeking).
+Peek parses a field but restores the stream position afterwards (it peeks into the stream).
 Building does nothing, it does NOT defer to subcon.

 >>> d = Sequence(Peek(Int16ul), Peek(Int16ub))
 >>> d.parse(b"\x01\x02")